gaiyadev/note_desktop_app/README.md

 ## Contribution
-Wanna contributing? feel freen to clone the repo and  add cool things and send a PR
+Wanna contributing? feel free to clone the repo and  add cool things and send a PR